cyrils/renogy-bt/README.md

 ```
 **How to get mac address?**

-The library will automatically list possible bt-1 devices discovered nearby with alias starting `BT-TH`.
+The library will automatically list possible compatible devices discovered nearby with alias starting `BT-TH`.
 You can alternatively use apps like [BLE Scanner](https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner).

 **Output**